Broad Listening for Consensus

 Seed the topic and statements

-Publish a topic and 15–25 seed statements; Ivy can suggest candidates.
+Publish a topic and prepare 15–25 seed statements that split opinion.

 -